 "How to Spot Fake News," a brief article from FactCheck.org by Eugene Kiely and Lori Robertson, provides some good tips on spotting fake news.
-As it mentions, Snopes and PolitiFact are also handy resources.
-The article's tips include:
+Tips from the article include:

 Other simple things you can do: